 - Get help at home – I’m divorced and have an 8 year old.
 As soon as I started feeling ill I called my ex, told him about the situation, and asked if he could help.
 He took our daughter for the first two nights, which were the worst of it, and even arranged to leave work early one day because we didn’t have after school care that day.
 Like any ex, he drives me nuts sometimes, but I’m fortunate in that when I really need help, I can rely on him.

 - Ask your kids for help – On my daughter’s first day back, I still wasn’t feeling well and I hadn’t really slept in a couple of days so I was slightly out of my mind.
 She realized that I needed her and totally stepped up.
 She made her own dinner (microwave Mac&Cheese – but she did it), did all the dishes, took a bath without being nagged, waited on me, and tucked me in before putting herself to bed.
 She’s close to 9 but I was still impressed.
 I’m pretty sure, however, that she was still wishing she were at her Dad’s house. ;-) I remember being very disconcerted when my Mom was sick when I was a kid – it scared me because we rely on our parents for strength so I’m sure it scared her a little.

-- Save for it – Freelancers need to set aside a portion of their income for sick time so they don’t feel like they have to work because they can’t lose the money.
+- Save for it – Freelancers need to set aside a portion of their income at an online broker France so they don’t feel like they have to work because they can’t lose the money.
 I don’t specifically save for it but I have x number of months of income saved so if I miss a week I don’t feel like everything is going to fall apart.

 How about you?
 Do you have any sick time tips?
 How do you handle it?